yobta/stores/src/stores/storeYobta/index.md

 # Yobta Store

-`storeYobta` is a factory function that creates an observable store.
-An observable store is a simple data structure that allows you to store a value and subscribe to changes to that value.
-The `storeYobta` store is designed to be easy to use and extend with plugins that add middleware to state transitions.
+Yobta Store is a factory function that creates an observable store for storing and observing the changes of a value.
+The storeYobta store is designed to be easy to use and extend with plugins that add middleware to state transitions.

 ## Features

 The `storeYobta` store has the following features:

-- Provides a default state when the store is created
+- Provides a default value when the store is created
 - Allows for the extension of the store with plugins that add middleware to state transitions
 - Allows for the updating and reading of the store's state
-- Triggers events on registered plugins when the state is updated
 - Allows for the observation of the store's state, with the option to unsubscribe
-- Allows for the subscription to store events
+- Allows for the subscription to store `ready` and `idle` events

 ## Creating a Basic Store